LinShuhaiLAB/LipidIN/README.md

 # output_folder is your output data path.
 # The input data include a matrix and a vector for training at least.For example AAA.csv(matrix) and AAA_GT.csv(vector).
 # If you need batch processing, please name the corresponding files in the following format, for example, `aaa.csv` with `aaa_GT.csv` ; `bbb.csv` with `bbb_GT.csv`.
-# Specifically, please extract data.zip under the demo directory.
-You can use more data.
+# We provide the demo directory, meanwhile, You can use more data.
 ```

 Usage Instructions